paxorus/monopoly/README.md

 #### Digital Benefits
 * Compute net worths for landing page game tiles.
 * Show logs of previous turns.
 Currently, a player's notifications are wiped as soon as it's their turn again.
-* Notifications such as inter-player rent and history of tenants for a property.
 * Historical analytics such as net worth over time.

 #### Multiplayer